svecosystem/mode-watcher/README.md

 ### setMode

 A function that sets the current mode.
-It accepts a string with the value `light` or `dark`.
+It accepts a string with the value `"light"`, `"dark"` or `"system"`.

 ```svelte
 <script lang="ts">